jonas-sk/pine-maastricht/site/content/project/conference-2019.md

     **19:00 - 19:30** Kick-off by PINE Team and Prof. Dr. Teun Dekker

-    **19:30 - 20:30** Keynote Talk by Patrick Schreiner "How does the Neoliberal Economy affect my Life?"
+    **19:30 - 20:30** Lecture by Patrick Schreiner "How does the Neoliberal Economy affect my Life?"